HomeResearch LibraryTopics › Recidivism & Reentry

 The Recidivism Gap: Official Numbers vs. Reality

-Georgia's Department of Corrections reports a three-year felony reconviction rate of approximately 25–27%, a figure that places the state among the lowest reported recidivism rates nationally (Recidivism & Reentry Failures in Georgia).
-At first glance, this appears to be a success story.
+Georgia's Department of Corrections reports a three-year felony reconviction rate of approximately 25–31%, a figure that places the state among the lowest reported recidivism rates nationally (Recidivism & Reentry Failures in Georgia).
+The most recent cohort data shows this rate reached 31.1% in 2022, up from a low of 23.9% in 2018, with the Council of State Governments placing the longer-run average at 27% (A Sense of Purpose as a Driver of Rehabilitation).
+At first glance, even the higher end of this range appears to be a relative success story.
 It is not.
 The official metric is constructed to look favorable: it counts only felony reconvictions, not rearrest, not technical parole violations, not misdemeanor convictions, and not outcomes beyond the three-year window.
 When those factors are incorporated — as researchers and advocates have done — the adjusted return-to-incarceration rate climbs to approximately 50%, roughly double the official figure (Recidivism & Reentry Failures in Georgia).

 The contradiction between Georgia's self-reported success and the lived experience of returning citizens is stark.
 Nearly 60% of formerly incarcerated people nationally remain unemployed a full year after release (National Prison Reform Models — Brennan Center 2026).
 Georgia's reentry infrastructure — 12 transitional centers with a total capacity of approximately 2,344 beds — serves a population of 14,000–16,000 annual releases (Recidivism & Reentry Failures in Georgia).
 The math does not work.
 Approximately 95% of incarcerated people will eventually be released, most having received almost no programming or support (National Prison Reform Models — Brennan Center 2026 Report; Scandinavian-Inspired Prison Reform in U.S. States).
-The data points to a system that measures its failures narrowly to avoid accounting for them fully.
+One meaningful exception in the data: releases from Georgia's transition centers show three-year felony reconviction rates of 12–20%, compared to approximately 32% for releases from private prisons — a gap that points to the value of transitional infrastructure even at its current inadequate scale (A Sense of Purpose as a Driver of Rehabilitation).
+The data as a whole points to a system that measures its failures narrowly to avoid accounting for them fully.

 Reentry Infrastructure: A System Built to Fall Short